ihmeuw/cascade-at/docs/user/dismodat.rst

 -----------------------------

 There are a few different ways to use Dismod-AT to examine data.
-The correspond to different sequences of
+They correspond to different sequences of
 `Dismod-AT commands <https://bradbell.github.io/dismod_at/doc/command.htm>`_.

 .. _stream-out-prevalence: